WHAT: 87th Annual National Football League Player Selection Meeting

 LONGEST CONSECUTIVE DRAFT STREAKS(CLEMSON HISTORY)

-After having no selections in the 2002 NFL Draft, Clemson’s current streak started when DT Nick Eason and DE Bryant McNeal were both selected by the Denver Broncos in the fourth round of the 2003 NFL Draft.
+After having no selections in the 2002 NFL Draft, Clemson’s current streak started when DT (and 2022 Clemson Defensive Tackles Coach) Nick Eason and DE Bryant McNeal were both selected by the Denver Broncos in the fourth round of the 2003 NFL Draft.
 That also marks only time in history that two Clemson teammates were selected by the same team in the same round.

-Since the 2012 season (2013 NFL Draft), Clemson is tied for the most wide receivers selected in the NFL Draft.
+Since the 2013 NFL Draft, Clemson has had most wide receivers selected in the NFL Draft.

-A year ago, Tee Higgins narrowly missed becoming Clemson’s fourth first-round pick at wide receiver in an eight-year span, as he was selected by the Cincinnati Bengals with the first pick of the second round.
-Since the 2012 season (2013 NFL Draft), NFL teams have selected a total 31 wide receivers in the first rounds.
-Clemson accounts for nearly a full 10 percent of those selections, ranking second in the country with three first-round receivers:
+Tee Higgins narrowly missed becoming Clemson’s fourth first-round pick at wide receiver in an eight-year span, as he was selected by the Cincinnati Bengals with the first pick of the second round in 2020.
+Since the 2013 NFL Draft, NFL teams have selected a total 36 wide receivers in the first rounds.
+Clemson accounts for nearly eight percent of those selections producing three first-round receivers (Sammy Watkins, DeAndre Hopkins and Mike Williams) in that span that have combined for 1,364 career NFL receptions for 19,302 yards and 128 touchdowns while signing contracts with total career values exceeding $298 million.

 In addition, in 1984, the New York Giants selected Jim Scott in the NFL Draft and added James Robinson via the Supplemental Draft for USFL Players.
 The 1960 AFL Draft also featured both Lou Cordileone and Harold Olson’s selections by the Buffalo Bills.